smallrye/smallrye-config/extensions/sources/xml/README.md

     "location.protocol": "http"
 ```

-You can change this by setting `configsource.xml.keyseparator` to the desired separator, example:
+You can change this by setting `io.smallrye.ext.config.source.xml.keyseparator` to the desired separator, example:

-    configsource.xml.keyseparator=_
+    io.smallrye.ext.config.source.xml.keyseparator=_

 will create: